omarcino/omarcino.github.io/README.md

 ## Setting up github page
-- Create repository with your username and make sure to make it public
+Create repository with your username and make sure to make it public<br>

-For official detailed instruction go to:
+For official detailed instruction go to:<br>
 [GitHub Pages](https://pages.github.com/)

 ## Install Jekyll on your own host